As we migrate to Slurm from Torque/Moab, there will be necessary software environment changes.

 In March 2020, OSC expanded the existing project and scratch storage filesystems by 8.6 petabytes.
 Adding the existing storage capacity at OSC, this brings the total storage capacity of OSC to ~14 petabytes.

 OSCprojects is a command developed at OSC for use on OSC's systems and is used to view your logged in accounts project information.

 OSCgetent is a command developed at OSC for use on OSC's systems and is similar to the standard getent command.
 It lets one view group information.

 OSCusage is command developed at OSC for use on OSC's systems.
-It allows for a user to see information on their project's current RU balance, including which users and jobs incurred what charges.
+It allows for a user to see information on their project's usage, including different users and their jobs.